 Womencare Counseling and Training Center awards partial scholarships based on demonstrated commitment to social justice and serving marginalized populations.
 In addition, partial scholarships are also available based on need.

 Applications are accepted beginning January 1 and are due in our office by March 15.
 We will respond to all applicants by May 30, though we will only be able to offer interviews to a limited number of candidates.
-Two applicants are accepted per year.
+Two to three applicants are accepted per year.